learninglab-dev/the-resources/data/work/realityLab-unity-scripting-tutorials.md

 ## Coding Other Outputs
 Learn how to code outputs other than message printing.
 Any of these outputs should be combinable with any of the inputs covered (keyboard, mouse, and collision) - the following are merely examples.

 Change Object Size with Arrow Keys.
+Make an object grow or shrink

+Spawn an Object with the

 Change Object Color on Mouse Click.